 - In the color setting Type (Unit Operation), the user can individually customize the color scheme of operation and waiting time types with the OperationColorOverride and the WaitColorOverride property of the Gantt object.
 This only works in operation view.

-In order to create custom colorings on basis of a permanent custom attribute, at first you need to declare a custom attribute via the Project menu in the INOSIM menu bar.
+To color allocation bars on the basis of a permanent custom attribute, at first you need to create a custom attribute via the Project menu in the INOSIM menu bar.
 Create a new custom attribute for either the object category Production Orders, Unit Procedures (Production Orders) or Unit Operations (Production Orders).
 Make sure that you create a permanent custom attribute and choose the data type Color.